Challenges

 Water Scarcity and Contamination:

-Water scarcity, coupled with pollution from industrial and
+Water scarcity, coupled with pollution from industrial

-water a major challenge.
+drinking water a major challenge.

 Limited Access to Basic Services: